Isaiah Salinda betting profile: Sony Open in Hawaii - PGA TOUR

 Salinda's advanced stats and rankings

-- Salinda has posted a Strokes Gained: Off-the-Tee average of -0.101 in his past five tournaments, indicating struggles with his driving performance.
+- Salinda posted a -0.101 Strokes Gained: Off-the-Tee average in his past five tournaments.

-- His Strokes Gained: Approach the Green mark of 0.580 in his past five starts shows strength in his iron play and approach shots.
+- In terms of Strokes Gained: Approach the Green, Salinda delivered a positive 0.580 mark in his past five tournaments.

-- Around the green, Salinda has delivered a -0.155 average in his past five tournaments, suggesting room for improvement in his short game.

-- On the greens, Salinda has averaged -0.620 Strokes Gained: Putting in his past five tournaments, highlighting putting as an area of concern.
+- On the greens, Salinda struggled with a -0.620 Strokes Gained: Putting mark in his past five tournaments.

 All stats in this article are accurate for Salinda as of the start of the Sony Open in Hawaii.